Rocket-CDS/RocketSystemProjectTemplate/README.md

 #### Installation

 The first step after a successful build is to install the installation package.
 This can be found in the "\Installation" folder after the project has been compiled in release mode.

 The install zip can be installed in the test system by selecting "CMS Admin" in the top left mennu and then select "extensions".

+After Installation the system will be listed on all Web Services.

 ##### Menu
 The side menu shows interfaces.
 You need to create (Copy/Paste) an interface WITH a "default command", so the security works correctly.
 Ensure you have added the command to the "SesysmDefaults.rules" file.